DaelonSuzuka/cog-vscode/README.md

 Cog lets you use pieces of Python code as generators in your source files to create whatever text you need.

+Download on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DaelonSuzuka.cog) or by searching "cog" in VSCode's, extensions panel.

 ![cog syntax highlighting](img/cog_example.png)